 Changes to Tuition Classification

-Continuing students who believe they qualify for Colorado residency must submit a completed Petition for In-State Tuition Classification by the deadline.
+Continuing students who believe they qualify for Colorado residency must submit a completed Petition for In-State Tuition Classification by the deadline to the tuition classification officer.
 Students enrolled in online programs may be eligible for an exemption to this requirement; contact Admissions for additional information.
 Deadlines are the first Monday in August for the fall semester and the first Monday in December for spring.
+Changes to tuition classification will only be made for current and future semesters.

 Colorado residency for tuition purposes is governed by Colorado State Law (Title 23, Article 7-101 to 111, of the Colorado Revised Statutes of 1973, as amended) and by judicial decisions that apply to all public institutions of higher education in Colorado and is subject to change at any time.
 The residency decision made at one Colorado institution is non-transferable to other Colorado institutions.
 Colorado State University Pueblo must apply the rules set forth in the residency statutes and is not free to make exceptions to the rules except as specifically permitted by State Law.